Sparse Scheduled Diffusion Guidance for Inverse Problems: Experiments

-For the guided denoising phase (Phase 2), we define a grid of $M$ timesteps, where $M \in \llbracket 20, 40 \rrbracket$ depending on the task.
-At each guidance step, we perform $G_{\texttt{OPT}}$ optimization iterations, where $G_{\texttt{OPT}} \in \llbracket 50, 200 \rrbracket$ (50 for simpler problems and 200 for highly ill-posed tasks like $\times16$ super-resolution).
-The main optimization learning rate is set to $\eta_{\text{main}} = 1 \times 10^{-3}$ across all experiments.
-The regularization weight $\lambda$ in the pixel-space objective is set to 0 for most tasks, apart from phase retrieval and HDR reconstruction, relying entirely on the implicit regularization from the diffusion prior.
+For the guided denoising phase (Phase 2), our default pixel-space setting uses $M=30$ scheduled guidance timesteps, a Gaussian schedule, $\eta_{\text{main}} = 10^{-3}$, and $\lambda=0$ in the pixel-space objective.
+We use $G_{\texttt{OPT}}=50$ as a representative guidance budget, with easier or harder tasks adjusting only $G_{\texttt{OPT}}$ and, in a few cases, $M$; the full task-specific values are reported in Appendix~\ref{sec:hyperparameters}.

 The spacing of the guidance/optimization steps grid is controlled by our iteration scheduling strategy.
-We primarily employ a Gaussian schedule with center $\mu_G \in [0.3, 0.5]$ and width $\sigma_G \in [10.0, 15.0]$, which concentrates optimization steps in the intermediate noise regime (approximately $t_k \in [0.4, 0.6]$).
-This choice reflects the intuition that guidance applied too close to the data manifold ($t_k \approx 0$) limits the denoiser's ability to correct artifacts introduced by optimization.
-For interleaving DDIM steps between guidance operations, we use a stochasticity parameter $\eta = 1.0$, corresponding to ancestral sampling.
-More details about the hyperparameters are provided in Appendix \ref{sec:hyperparameters}.
+Our default pixel-space setting uses a Gaussian schedule with center $\mu_G=0.4$ and width $\sigma_G=10.0$, which concentrates optimization steps in the intermediate noise regime where the denoiser can still correct artifacts introduced by measurement updates.
+For interleaving DDIM steps between guidance operations, we use $\eta_{\text{interleave}}=1.0$, corresponding to ancestral sampling.
+The small number of task-specific schedule adjustments is reported in Appendix~\ref{sec:hyperparameters}.